sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ### 14:06

+_The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers, A. Chis, T. Girba and O. Nierstrasz_

 I dropped into the _best student paper_ talk by Andrei Chis.
 Andrei explains the actions a programmer takes when doing deduction and abduction steps while browsing the code in an advanced IDE.
 Like a good debugger he makes the decision steps, choices and the stack of reasoning explicit while clicking in the IDE and reading the information the debugger provides.
 Conclusion: debugging is repetitive for framework code (let's say an even handler).

 The solution is to have a debugging perspective which is specialized for the framework.
 In this case an even debugger.
 The contribution of the paper lies in the rapid prototyping/engineering of such debuggers.
 It can be applied to any domain, even very complex ones such as parsing frameworks.